bookmarkquestion/bookmarkquestion.github.io/README.md

 to question its value before visiting.

 #Technical notes
-- This is an experiment in creating a maintainable single page app without using any javascript libraries or frameworks.
+- This was an experiment in creating a maintainable single page app without using any javascript libraries or frameworks.
 Separation of concerns has not been fully achieved so I'd still recommend using frameworks.